opendocsg/slw-judgments-backfill/2016_SGHC_40/report.md

 33     Giaccardi deposed that Monaco courts do not recognise and apply the principle of _lis alibi pendens_.
 Consequently, Monaco courts will not stay pending proceedings in Monaco due to other pending similar proceedings in any other foreign country.
 He added that Monaco courts can enforce foreign judicial decisions through a procedure known as “ _Exequatur_ ” which allows foreign decisions to create legal effect in Monaco except where the foreign decision conflicts with a Monaco decision, as that would be against Monaco public order.

 34     The possibility of conflicting judgments was another prong in Bouvier’s arguments against allowing the plaintiffs to commence parallel proceedings in two jurisdictions.
-Bouvier complained it would be oppressive and vexatious on the part of the plaintiffs to put him through unnecessary time, expense and effort to defend himself more than once on substantially the same matter in two different jurisdictions (citing _Multi-Code Electronics Industries (M) Bhd and Another v Toh Chun Toh Gordon and Others_ [2009] 1 SLR(R) 1000 at [38]).
+Bouvier complained it would be oppressive and vexatious on the part of the plaintiffs to put him through unnecessary time, expense and effort to defend himself more than once on substantially the same matter in two different jurisdictions (citing _Multi-Code Electronics Industries (M) Bhd and Another v Toh Chun Toh Gordon and Others_ <span class="citation">[2009] 1 SLR(R) 1000</span> at [38]).

 35     I should also point out that the two legal experts were in disagreement over the meaning of the word “ _inculpé_ ” in relation to the investigation against Bouvier.
 Mullot translated the word as “charge” whereas Giaccardi said the term under Monasque law meant “being placed under investigation”.
 They were also in disagreement over the quantum of damages that the plaintiffs could recover in Monaco should the plaintiffs succeed in their civil claims against Bouvier.